cmc-aau/hpc-docs/docs/slurm/accounting.md

 ```

 ## Job usage summary
-To view the status of **past** jobs and their usage accounting information use [`sacct`](https://slurm.schedmd.com/archive/slurm-23.02.6/sacct.html). `sacct` will return **everything** accounted for by default which is very inconvenient to view in a terminal window, so below are only the most essential columns shown:
+To view the status of **past** jobs and their usage accounting information use [`sacct`](https://slurm.schedmd.com/archive/slurm-23.02.6/sacct.html). `sacct` will return **everything** accounted for by default which is very inconvenient to view in a terminal window, so the below command will show the most essential information:
 ```
 $ sacct -o jobid,jobname,start,end,NNodes,NCPUS,ReqMem,CPUTime,AveRSS,MaxRSS --user=$USER --units=G -j 138
 JobID           JobName               Start                 End   NNodes      NCPUS     ReqMem    CPUTime     AveRSS     MaxRSS